Andrzej Leszkiewicz

 Topics

-Andrzej will show how to transform a lackluster and ineffective matrix or table into a highly effective data visualization.
-He will cover how to embed multiple charts into a table or matrix and how to format the visualization in accordance with the International Business Communication Standards (IBCS) guidelines.
+Andrzej will show how to transform a lackluster and ineffective Power BI matrix or table into a highly effective data visualization.
+He will cover how to embed visualizations into core Power BI visuals (Table, Matrix, Button slicer) and how to format them in accordance with the International Business Communication Standards (IBCS) guidelines.

 Highly Customized Power BI Visualizations with Deneb and Vega